Realtor.ca Scraper: Step-by-Step Guide Made Simple

 Why scrape Realtor.ca?

-• High-value contacts: Discover agents and broker offices with roles, reviews, and social links.
+• High-value contacts: Find agents and broker offices, role, review, and social connections.

-• Targeted prospecting: Build precise lists by city, province, specialty, or brokerage.
+• Niche prospecting: Develop accurate lists by city, province, specialty or brokerage.

-• Flexible exports: Save results as XLSX, CSV, or JSON for your CRM, spreadsheets, or pipelines.
+• Flexible exports: Export your results as XLSX, CSV or JSON to your CRM, spreadsheets or pipelines.

-Always review the website’s Terms of Use and applicable laws before scraping.
-Use the data responsibly and honor do-not-contact requests.
+Note: It is advisable always to go through the Terms of Use and applicable laws in the site before scraping.
+Respond to the data responsibly and honor do-not-contact requests.

 What data you can capture (fields)